zhexuany/curl-to-py/README.md

 curl-to-Py is a tool to instantly convert [curl](http://curl.haxx.se) commands to Python code in the browser.
 It does *not* guarantee high-fidelity conversions, but it's good enough for most API docs that have curl samples.

+### Status
+This project is still under developing.
+Please be patient!

 ### Try it

 **[Check it out!](https://zhexuany.github.io/curl-to-py)** It works inside your browser.